andrewphan568/SQESTDemo/README.md

 The simple app is motivated based on S-QEST’s Take-Home Coding Challenge.
 It implements the simple CRUD workflow from backend to frontend and has a few Unit Tests.

 There are still some works that need to work on the front end ( testing, clean up code,fix bugs,...), but it is good for a demo purpose.

+## Code-Challenge Files
+- Question 1: Moisture Content object model, pls refer to the file MoistureContent.cs (dir SQEST\Domain\Moisture\MoistureContent.cs).
+Please note that the Moisture Content model is the [tag -finish_code_challege]]https://github.com/andrewphan568/SQESTDemo/releases/tag/finish_code_challenge is so much simple that the updated Moisture Content model in the lasted main branch.
+The extra field int the lasted model, just simply use to store the data from front-end form.
+- Question 2: Calculates Material Wet Mass, Material Dry Mass and Water Content, pls refer to the file MoistureContentCalculator.cs ( dir SQEST\Application\Helpers\MoistureContentCalculator.cs)
+- Question 3: unit tests, pls refer to the MoistureContentTest ( dir SQEST\SQEST.Tests\MoistureContentTest.cs)

 ## Technologies
 The project follows the Clean Architecture (https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 ### Backend